 Memorial Day is less than two weeks away!
 As we approach the start of the grilling season, Shaina from Food for My Family and I have brought together 15 bloggers to share more than 30 recipes to help you plan the perfect get together!
 Download or print the free ebook here.
 It should take you . . .

 Photo by Lauren Mitchell Going green means different things to different people.
 To me, it’s the intersection between eco-friendly, frugal and simple living, where there’s less waste and more appreciation for the simple things in life.
-Some aspects of “going green” can feel complicated and overwhelming, like learning about natural and herbal remedies, but today . . .
+Some aspects of “going green” can feel complicated and overwhelming, like learning about natural and herbal . . .